Coronavirus stokes tensions between Erdogan and Istanbul's mayor

 Imamoglu has since repeatedly locked horns with the central government on issues such as funding and an Istanbul canal project.
 Now Istanbul, with nearly a fifth of Turkey’s population, is central to the fight against the pandemic.

-In response to the money-raising campaign, state banks blocked donation accounts run by both Istanbul and the municipality of Ankara, where a CHP mayor was also elected last year, and which also launched a local fundraising campaign.
+In response to the fundraising campaign, state banks blocked donation accounts run by both Istanbul and the municipality of Ankara, where a CHP mayor was also elected last year, and which also launched a local fundraising campaign.

 The Istanbul municipality said on Wednesday it had launched a court case seeking to lift the block on its accounts and revive the fundraising campaign.

-Eleven mayors from CHP-run cities issued a joint statement calling for the Interior Ministry to reverse its move, saying it was a time to put politics aside and avoid polarization.
+Eleven mayors from CHP-run cities issued a joint statement calling for the Interior Ministry to reverse its move, saying it was a time to put politics aside and avoid polarisation.

+Later on Wednesday, Interior Minister Suleyman Soylu said he had discussed the issue with Imamoglu in a phone call on Tuesday and urged him to cooperate, not work against each other.

+“We must not be in a blind fight, that is wrong” Soylu said, adding that an unapproved fundraising campaign was illegal.

-Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport that undermined the fight against the coronavirus.
+Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport.
+Soylu said an investigation into the issue showed no ill intention from the municipality.

-Reporting by Daren Butler; Editing by Jonathan Spicer, Gareth Jones and Mark Heinrich
+Reporting by Daren Butler; Additional reporting by Tuvan Gumrukcu and Ece Toksabay; Editing by Jonathan Spicer, Gareth Jones and Mark Heinrich